SciPhi-AI/synthesizer/README.md

 poetry install -E <extra_name>
 ```

-- `anthropoic_support`: For running with Anthropic models.
+- `anthropic_support`: For running with Anthropic models.
 - `hf_support`: For running with the HuggingFace package, useful for a large variety of model access.
 - `openai_support`: For running with OpenAI models.
 - `vllm_support`: For with VLLM, useful for fast inference.